maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Sigrid Briansdotter. *The Åsle Mitten Stitch: An Instruction Manual*.
 Thanks to Ursula Whitcher.

 # Sewing, Tailoring
+- Peggy Bendel. *Vogue Sewing for the Home: Dozens of Easy and Elegant Decorating Projects for Every Room in Your Home*.
 - Abigail Patner Glassenberg. *Stuffed Animals: From Concept to Construction*.
 - Vick Roling Hines. *How to Make Your Own Lightweight Camping and Hiking Gear*.
 Great overview with patterns; note that there have been further developments in appropriate available *fabrics and materials* since this was published in 1981.
 - John Marshall. *Make Your Own Japanese Clothes: Patterns and Ideas for Modern Wear*.